 Certification is the final link in a process established to educate people in the correct way to perform their assigned job duties.
 Well-trained employees, with independently verified knowledge and skills, make fewer mistakes—and therefore have fewer accidents—than those with less experience or inferior knowledge.

-Fortunately, industry guidelines for professional certification have been established by two independent credentialing authorities, the National Commission for Certifying Agencies (NCCA) and the American National Standards Institute (ANSI).
+Fortunately, industry guidelines for professional certification have been established by an independent credentialing authority, the American National Standards Institute (ANSI).

-NCCCO was awarded accreditation by the American National Standards Institute (ANSI) in 2007.
-Most NCCCO certification programs—Mobile, Tower, and Overhead Crane Operator, Signalperson, and Rigger Level I—are accredited by ANSI to the ISO/IEC 17024 International Standard for organizations that certify personnel.
-ANSI requirements are rigorous and designed to give assurance to those who depend on certification programs that the tests are fair, sound, and valid assessments of the knowledge and skills they are intended to measure.
-The decision of ANSI’s Professional Certification Accreditation Committee to award accreditation came only after exhaustive on-site and field audits of NCCCO’s management systems and psychometric procedures.
+Over time, a standard for accreditation was established by the American National Standards Institute (ANSI), and CCO was initially awarded ANSI accreditation in 2007 and then reaccredited by ANSI in 2012 and 2017.
+Most CCO certification programs—Mobile, Tower, Overhead, Articulating, and Service Truck Crane Operator, Digger Derrick Operator, Signalperson, Rigger Level I, Rigger Level II, Crane Inspector, and Lift Director—are accredited by the ANSI National Accreditation Board (ANAB) to the ISO/IEC 17024 International Standard for organizations that certify personnel.
+ANAB requirements are rigorous and designed to give assurance to those who depend on certification programs that the tests are fair, sound, and valid assessments of the knowledge and skills they are intended to measure.
+The decision of ANAB’s Professional Certification Accreditation Committee to award accreditation came only after exhaustive on-site and field audits of CCO’s management systems and psychometric procedures.

 Other government authorities that have conducted independent audits of CCO programs include: